 Overview

-The landscape of language model (LM) compression is vast, with an array of algorithms vying to reduce the size and computational demands of these models without impinging on their accuracy.
+The landscape of LLM (LM) compression is vast, with an array of algorithms vying to reduce the size and computational demands of these models without impinging on their accuracy.
 This paper presents a comprehensive overview of such algorithms, including pruning, quantization, knowledge distillation, low-rank approximation, parameter sharing, and efficient architecture design.
-The analysis here explore the intricacies of each approach, evaluates their performance, and compares their effectiveness.
+The analysis here explores the intricacies of each approach, evaluates their performance, and compares their effectiveness.
 Discerning the nuances between high-cost and low-cost approaches, the paper also underscores critical attributes that successful LM compression algorithms should possess.

 Representative Compression Algorithms